postkevone/tiddlyresearch/README.md

 ## Known Issues

-* Deleting a note won't delete its nodes, you need to delete them manually first

 * Anki cards support only unlinked references (you can still use backlinks but only for linking to a note)

-* Anki cards don't support images (you can still use them in TiddlyResearch but you won't be able to see them in Anki)
+* Anki cards don't support images (you can still use them in TiddlyResearch but you won't be able to see them in Anki) [Issue #13](https://github.com/sobjornstad/TiddlyRemember/issues/13)

 * The popup preview only shows the body of a note and not its nodes